 We accept this discipline as a child and can be encouraged that our heavenly Father loves us enough to guide us.
 Paul even goes so far as to say that, if you are not disciplined by God, then you are not a child of God.
 A big part of the problem with legalism is that it leads to people wanting to hand out the discipline in God's place.
 As Christians, it is not our job to beat people down with the word or to try to whip people into shape.
 We are not the parent and so we do not have the right.
 If you have children, how would you feel if a stranger walked up to you and started to discipline your child?
 You wouldn't like it and God does not like it either!

-Moreover, we have all had human fathers who disciplined us and we respected them for it.
-How much more should we submit to the Father of spirits and live!
+Furthermore, we had physical fathers who disciplined us, and we respected them; how much more should we submit to our spiritual Father and live!

 We have all had a parent that guided us in the way that we were to act and, for the most part, earthly fathers are respected.
 Paul compares these earthly fathers who give us temporary life with our heavenly Father who brings us eternal life.
 It is only reasonable that the giver of eternal life should be respected and honored even more that one who gives us a temporary physical life.